 Name Parameter Description and acceptable values MODBUS slave address E1634 MODBUS address of CRE Technology module in the communication bus.
-This address must be unique and set between 1 and 247.
+This address must be unique and setup between 1 and 247.
 Note: the module will not accept broadcast requests, i.e. requests with slave address set to 0.
-Communication speed E1441 1200 [4], 2400 [5], 4800 [0], 9600 [1], 19200 [2] or 38400 [3] bauds ([x] = value of E1441 to select corresponding baud rate) Data bits N/A 8 (fixed) Parity E4168 0 - None / 1 - Odd / 2 - Even Stop bit E4169 1 stop bit / 2 stop bits Response time/Timeout N/A Communication timeout should be set to at least 75ms on the MODBUS master.
-Cable length N/A Maximal length of the RS485 communication bus depends on the quality of the cables, communication speed and electrical environment.
-At 19200 bauds, a distance of 1000m can be reached for the whole communication bus.
-Maximal length increases when the communication speed decreases.
+Communication speed E1441 4800, 9600 or 19200 bauds.
+Data bits N/A 8 (fixed) Parity N/A None (fixed) Stop bit N/A 1 bit de stop (fixed) Response time/Timeout N/A Communication timeout should be set to at least 75ms on the MODBUS master.

-TABLE 77 - MODBUS CONFIGURATION PARAMETERS
+TABLE 73 - MODBUS CONFIGURATION PARAMETERS